markbogorad/Optimized_Option_Pricer/README.md

 - **Interfaces**:
   - Includes console-based and file-based interaction for user inputs and outputs.
 - **Numerical Methods**:
-  - Implements Crank-Nicolson and other techniques for solving partial differential equations.
+  - Implements efficient techniques for solving pricing equations.

 ---